Constructive Conflict

-The full Conflict Frontiers Massive Open Online Seminar (MOOS) consists of a series of shorter seminars, organized into several different topic areas.
+The full Conflict Frontiers Seminar Series is acctually a series of shorter seminars, organized into several different topic areas.
 Each of the individual seminars includes a set of short (~15 min) videos, supplemented with related written materials from other BI and MBI sections (Conflict Fundamentals, the BI Knowledge Base, Things YOU Can Do to Help, BI in Context, and at times, Colleague Activity posts.)
 Only the videos are listed here, but a link to each full seminar provides access to all the associated written materials on each topic.

 Currently available seminars include: